Internship Position Description

 - Take fingerprints via Live Scan

-- Pass a background investigation, which may take up to three months to process
+- Pass a background investigation, which may take up to four months to process

 Volunteer information meetings are scheduled throughout the year at 1001 South Grand Avenue in Santa Ana, CA 92705.
 Call (714) 667-7730 or (714) 834-7440 for additional information.
 Click here to obtain a meeting schedule.